Milisav415/GPT-2_finetuning/README.md

 The project also demonstrates how to save the tokenized datasets to disk using save_to_disk, and load them later with load_from_disk.
 This approach allows you to avoid re-tokenizing the entire dataset each time you want to train or experiment with different hyperparameters.

 ## Future Work
-Experiment with different subsets of data.
+-Experiment with different subsets of data.
-Use Git LFS if you need to store large files in the repository (to avoid file size limits).
+-Use Git LFS if you need to store large files in the repository (to avoid file size limits).
-Explore optimizations such as gradient checkpointing for even lower VRAM usage.
+-Explore optimizations such as gradient checkpointing for even lower VRAM usage.
-Apply these steps to other models or larger datasets once you have the capacity.
+-Apply these steps to other models or larger datasets once you have the capacity.
-License
+-License
-This project is provided under the MIT License.
+-This project is provided under the MIT License.
 Feel free to modify or distribute as needed.

 ## Setup and Installation